 Duties and Obligations:

 Eid-ul-Fitr is an occasion of joy and happiness, however, this joy and happiness do not come with the general implications where celebrations are without any boundaries but these celebrations also come with certain constraints in the form of duties and obligations.
 These duties and obligations come in the form of Sunnah of Prophet Muhammad (PBUH) and the things He used to do on the day of Eid.
 The lines below the major duties pertaining to Eid-ul-Fitr.
 8 Sunnah’s to do on Eid:

 - Taking shower on the day of Eid before wearing new clothes is a Sunnah of Prophet Muhammad (PBUH) and a Muslim must also make sure that before wearing on clean clothes he is also clean in bodily respect as well.

 - Wearing best clothes, and for the men perfuming themselves.
 If the clothes are new then well and good.
-If new are not available then one must wear the best clothes and on those best clothes one must apply perfume as well to ensure that one is best prepared for the prayer.
+If new is not available then one must wear the best clothes and on those best clothes, one must apply perfume as well to ensure that one is best prepared for the prayer.

 - Have an odd number of dates before leaving for ‘Eid Prayer’.
 If one does not have dates any food will do.

 - Going to the Eid prayer.